cakephp/debug_kit/README.md

 ## Cache Engine

-By default DebugKit uses File as engine for internal cache, but if you want to use another cache engine you can customize it simply adding an cache key inside the components config array.
+By default, DebugKit uses File as engine for internal cache, but if you want to use another cache engine you can customize it simply adding an cache key inside the components config array.
 ```php
 public $components = array('DebugKit.Toolbar' => array(
         'cache' => array('engine' => 'Memcache', 'servers' => array('127.0.0.1:11211'))